SELab-2/OSOC-6/backend/README.md

 ```java
 @JoinColumn(name = "student_id", referencedColumnName = "id")
 ```
-This annotation makes sure entities in relation with each other are correctly linked.
+This annotation makes sure related entities are correctly linked.
 The strings provided to this entity are the columns of the field in the persistence layer.

 All string fields we use are non-optional in the persistence layer.